Elisha ben Abuyah: The four who entered the pardes

 One of the most striking references to Elisha is found in a legendary baraita about four rabbis of the Mishnaic period (first century CE) who visited the pardes (Hebrew: פרדס orchard):

 The Tosafot, medieval commentaries on the Talmud, say that the four sages "did not go up literally, but it appeared to them as if they went up."
 Ginzberg, on the other hand, writes that the journey to paradise "is to be taken literally and not allegorically"; "in a moment of ecstasy [Elisha] beheld the interior of heaven", but "he destroyed the plants of the heavenly garden".

 The Babylonian Talmud explains what Elisha "saw" as a mystical experience:

 Whereas the Jerusalem Talmud seems to explain what Elisha "saw" as an earthly occurrence: humans suffering in a way that seemed to contradict the idea of reward and punishment.

 The Jerusalem Talmud also describes Elisha's activities after becoming a heretic.
 It is said that he would kill any student who was succeeding in Torah study.
-Also, he would enter the beit midrash and see boys studying Torah, and recommend them to take trades such as builder or carpenter, thus causing them to abandon their studies.
+Also, he would enter the beit midrash and see boys studying Torah, and recommend that they take trades such as building or carpentry, thus causing them to abandon their studies.
 Also, during the persecution (by Hadrian), when the enslaved Jews were attempting to perform their labor in a way that minimized Shabbat violation (i.e. two individuals each carrying part of a single load), Elisha would instruct the Romans to forbid this manner of labor, forcing the Jews to violate Shabbat to a greater extent.